 - Autocratic Leadership – Best applied to situations where there is little time for group decision-making or where the leader is the most knowledgeable member of the group.

 - Democratic Leadership – Best applied for teams that are very skilled, motivated and working effectively.

 - Free-Rein Leadership – Effective in situations where group members are highly skilled, motivated and capable of working on their own.

 This phase is when the team reaches a consensus on the “To-Be” process.
 Enthusiasm is high, and the team is often tempted to go beyond the original scope of the process which a program manager must prevent.
 During this stage, members reconcile competing loyalties and responsibilities.
 They accept the team, ground rules, controls, roles, and the individuality of fellow members.
 Emotional conflict is reduced as previously competitive relationships become more cooperative.
 During the Norming stage of team building, a program manager should:

 - Prevent teams from going beyond the process

 - Eliminate barriers to effective decision making

-In this phase the team has primarily settled its relationships and expectations.
+In this phase, the team has primarily settled its relationships and expectations.
 They can begin performing by diagnosing, problem solving, and implementing changes.
-At last, team members have discovered and accepted other’s strengths and weakness.
+At last, team members have discovered and accepted other’s strengths and weaknesses.
 In addition, they have learned what their roles are.
 During the Performing stage a program manager should: